anupamcreative15/Meow-OS/README.md

 # MEOW OS

-MEOW OS is a browser-based mini web operating system made using **HTML, CSS, and JavaScript** for cats lovers.
+MEOW OS is a browser-based mini web operating system made using **HTML, CSS, and JavaScript** for cat lovers.

 This project was built for a hackathon.
 The idea was to create a simple desktop-like interface on the web with a login screen, app icons, movable windows, basic apps, and wallpaper personalization.